cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Continuous backup to an object store  (AWS S3 and S3-compatible, Azure Blob Storage, and Google Cloud Storage)
 * Backup retention policies (based on recovery window)
 * Full recovery and Point-In-Time recovery from an existing backup in an object store
+* Parallel WAL archiving and restore to allow the database to keep up with WAL generation on high write systems
+* Support tagging backup files uploaded to an object store to enable optional retention management at the object store layer Replica clusters for
-* Replica clusters for PostgreSQL deployments across multiple Kubernetes clusters, enabling private, public, hybrid, and multi-cloud architectures
+* PostgreSQL deployments across multiple Kubernetes clusters, enabling private, public, hybrid, and multi-cloud architectures
 * Support for Synchronous Replicas
 * Connection pooling with PgBouncer